tomeir2105/multitool/README.md

 - Install missing system packages with `apt`.
 - Customize the setup by adding Python dependencies interactively.

+## My learning remarks
+- This script implements two methods of user interface with getops and readp, while the latter is more comfotable in getting lists.
+- When using pipenv, don't forget to export PATH to include ~/.local/bin
+- GitHub Integration using git remote add origin

 ## Project Structure
 After running the setup script, the following structure will be created: